api3dao/airnode/packages/validator/README.md

 The validator can be run as an NPM script, by providing the paths to the JSON file that will be checked and the JSON file to use as the template (validator specification structure).
 You can run the validator as script using the following command: `npm run validate --specs="[specsFile]" --template="[templateFile]"`

-In case specifications file is provided first, the command can be simplified to: `npm run validate [specsFile] [templateFile]`
+In case specifications file is provided first, the command can be simplified to: `npm run validate [specsFile] [templateFile]`.
+Try it out using the example specification: `npm run validate exampleSpecs/ois.specs.json specs/ois.json`

 ## Validator structure